 2. There was a civil war in the country from 1975 until 2002.
 The MPLA (backed by the Soviet Union and Cuba) and UNITA (Backed by the United States, Portugal, South Africa and Brazil) were the 2 factions involved in the civil war.

-3. The country has an estimated population of +/- 18 million.
+3. According to 2019 figures, the country has an estimated population of +/- 31 million.

-4. Luanda is the capital of Angola with an estimated population of 4.7 million.
+4. Luanda is the capital of Angola with an estimated population of 2.52 million.
 The city houses the country’s main port and airport and is also the most expensive city in the world (ahead of European and Japanese cities).
+The city was founded in 1575 by the Portuguese.

-5. José Eduardo dos Santos is the president of the country.
-He’s been in this post since 1979.
+5. João Lourenço is the current president of the country.
+He’s been in office since September 2017.

-9. Angola derives its name from the kingdom of Ndongo, whose name for its king is “ngola”
+9. Angola derives its name from the kingdom of Ndongo, whose name for its king is “ngola”.
+The historical African kingdom of the Mbundu people was founded around the late 15th or early 16th century.

 10. Diamonds, Coffee, Petroleum, Sisal, Petroleum products, Cotton, Lumber and Fish are the major products exported from Angola.

-Well, there you have it, 10 facts you might not have known about Angola.
+Well, there you have it, interesting facts you might not have known about Angola.
 If I’ve left out anything import, feel free to comment below.

 Watch this space for updates in the Facts category on Running Wolf’s Rant.